 Still, at his host's insistence, he accompanied him to the little sheds where some two dozen or more had been assembled to stand in a row, including the boy who had watered Regina.
 The two men walked the row, inspecting.
-D'Ortega identifying their virtues, weaknesses and possibilities.
-The women's eyes looked shot-proof, gazing beyond place and time as thought they were not actually there.
+D'Ortega identifying virtues, weaknesses and possibilities, oblivious to the scars, the wounds like misplaced veins tracing their skin.
+One even had the low local law facial brand required when a slave assaulted a white man a second time.
+The women's eyes looked shot-proof, gazing beyond place and time as though they were not actually there.
 The men looked at the ground.
 Except, every now and then, when possible, when they thought they were not being evaluated, Vaark could see their quick glances, sideways, wary but, most of all, judging the men who judged them.

-Suddenly Vaark felt a heaving in his stomach.
+Suddenly Vaark felt his stomach seize.
 The tobacco odor, so welcoming a balm when he arrived, now nauseated him.
 Or was it the sugared rice, the hog roast dripping with molasses, the cocoa Mrs. D'Ortega was giddy about?
-In any case, he couldn't stay there surrounded by a passel of slaves whose silence reminded him of an avalanche he had seen as a child back whose silence reminded him of an avalanche he had seen as a child back whose silence reminded him of an avalanche he had seen as a child back the misplaced veins to plivious to his cars, wounds on display like misplaced veins to a child brand he quired when a white man was assaulted Slave assaulted a second time o on mourface home ; seen from a great distance there was no sound just the knowledge of a roar he could not hear.
+In any case, he couldn't stay there surrounded by a passel of slaves whose silence made him imagine an avalanche seen from a great distance.
+No sound just the knowledge of a roar he could not hear.
 He begged off, saying the exchange was not acceptable-too much trouble to transport, auction...His solitary, unencumbered proficiency was what he liked about trade.
-Money, bills of credit, quit claimes were portable.
+Coins, bills of credit, quit claims were portable.
 One satchel carried all he needed.
-They wallked back toward all the while the house, through the small gate in the fancy fence, D'Ortega explaining: he would do the selling, arrange transportation, hire the handler.
+They walked back toward the house and through the small gate in the ornate fence, transportation, hire the handler.

 Vaark, stomach turning, nostrils assailed, grew impatient.
-This is a that would lead to Calamity hopeless, he thought.
-A year in a law suit he could not bear looking forward to.
+This is a calamity, he thought, that would lead to a year in a law suit he could not bear looking forward to.
 D'Ortega's strut as they had walked the property offended him.
 And moreover, he believed the set of that jaw, the drooping lids, the over bearing hauteur hid something soft, like his hands that had never held a plow.
-Barely listening,

 Something beyond Catholic, something sordid and overripe.
-As they neared standing in the door the cook house, Vaark saw a woman with two children.
-She looked healthy mostly to silence him enough, better fed than the others.
-On a whim, knowing D'Ortega would refuse, he said, "Her.
+Barely listening, as they neared the cook house, Vaark saw a woman standing in the door with two children.
+She looked healthy enough, better fed than the others.
+On a whim, mostly to silence him, knowing D'Ortega would refuse, he said, "Her.
 I'll take her."
 D'Ortega stopped short, a startled look on his face.
 "Ah, no. My wife won't allow it.
 She can't live without her.
 She is our main cook."
 Vaark drew closer, smelling the verbena.
 "You said 'any.'
-I could choose any one.
+I could choose any ene.
 If your word is worthless, there is only the law."
 "Well, yes," said D'Ortega, "but there are other women here.
 You've seen them and this one is nursing."

-Alittle girl stepped from behind the mother.
+The little girl stepped from behind the mother.
 On her feet were a pair of way too big woman's shoes.
 Her little legs, rising like two bramble sticks from the bashed and broken shoes made him laugh.
 A loud, chest-heaving laugh that eased his stomach a bit.
 Before his laughter subsided, the woman clutching one child on her hip, came forward.
 "Please, sir.
 Not me.
 I am still breast feeding.
 Take her.
 Take my daughter."
 Vaark looked over at her, his mouth still open with laughter, and was struck by the terror in her eyes.
-He shook his head.

-"Why not?" asked D'Ortega.
+He shook his head "Why not?" asked D'Ortega.